-A 19-year-old student attends the ED (accompanied by a friend) and, at triage, complains of abdominal pain.
+A 19-year-old student attends the Emergency Department (ED) (accompanied by a friend) and, at triage, complains of abdominal pain.
 She is seen by one of your SHOs, who notes that she seems distressed and wonders if there is an underlying, reason for her presentation.
 He asks to speak to her without her friend present and the patient discloses that she has been sexually assaulted earlier that evening.

 The SHO appropriately seeks senior advice and is keen to ensure that this patient receives the best care possible.